prashant2497/Resume/content/home/experience.md

   date_start = "2017-05-15"
   date_end = "2017-07-4"
   description = """
-  - Worked on a live project (Result Analysis)
+  Worked on a live project 'Result Analysis':
-  - Project was used to display the result of class 10th students on their website. """
+    -Project was used to display the result of class 10th students on their website
+   """
 +++